Gravitational effects on a dissipative two-level atom in the weak-field regime: Discussion

 Here, we discuss the peculiar nature of the spontaneous emission rate given in \eqref{eq:summurize_gamma}.
 For this purpose, let us consider a distant observer who measures the dissipation of a two-level atom during a finite coordinate-time interval $\Delta t$.
 In this setup, the quantity $\gamma_g \Delta t$ represents the number of the scalar particles emitted within the interval $\Delta t$.
 Eq.~\eqref{eq:summurize_gamma} may be written as

 where $\Delta t_{\text{p}}$ is the proper temporal interval for the two-level atom and $\gamma$ is the proper spontaneous emission rate, respectively.
 Hence, in the high-frequency limit, the spontaneous emission rate $\gamma_g$ in Eq.\eqref{eq:summurize_gamma} is explained by the invariance of the number of emitted particles $\gamma_g \Delta t=\gamma \Delta t_\text{p}$, together with gravitational time dilation $\Delta t_\mathrm{p} \approx (1 + \Phi)\Delta t$.
 From the viewpoint of the equivalence principle, this behavior is consistent with GR, since the result can be understood in terms of gravitational redshift.
 In contrast, although the low-frequency result in Eq.~\eqref{eq:sum_gamma_eff} deviates from such an intuitive picture at first glance, this result does not means the violation of equivalence principle.
 Because the Green function used in this paper is obtained perturbatively up to $\mathcal{O}(\Phi)$ and is valid for a wavelength larger than the gravitational radius of the source, this deviation indicates that the emission process is not determined solely by local physics, but is influenced by the nonlocal structure of field propagation and its gravitational modification encoded in the Green's function.
-In addition, we observe that the result of Eq.~\eqref{eq:gamma_g} is understood from the viewpoint of energy balance.
-Since the energy of the two-level atom dissipates by the scalar radiation emitted from the atom, one expects that the energy dissipation rate characterized by $\gamma_g$ is estimated from $P/\Omega_g$, where $P$ is the power of scalar radiation and $\Omega_g$ is the energy of the atom described by the distant observer.
-Indeed, in Appendix \ref{app:Derive_E-change}, this expectation can be confirmed by analyzing the scalar radiation emitted from the atom's effective dipole as
+In addition, we observe that the result in Eq.~\eqref{eq:gamma_g} can also be understood from the viewpoint of energy balance.
+Since the energy of the two-level atom dissipates via scalar radiation emitted from the atom, one expects that the energy dissipation rate characterized by $\gamma_g$ can be estimated as $P/\Omega_g$, where $P$ is the power of the scalar radiation and $\Omega_g$ is the energy of the atom as measured by a distant observer.
+Indeed, as shown in Appendix~\ref{app:Derive_E-change}, this expectation is confirmed by analyzing the scalar radiation emitted from the atom's effective dipole, yielding

-Taking these facts into account, we are led to conclude that the result obtained in this work is physically reasonable.